stape-io/stape-sgtm-ios/README.md

 SDK API provides a response from the backend mapped to a simple model that contains serialized response fields.
 Second is a mechanism that tracks events dispatched by the Firebase event SDK.
 It hooks Firebase event dispatch and maps Firebase event to Stape event.
-Afte that it sends it as an ordinary event.
+After that it sends it as an ordinary event.

 ## Usage